A Brief Look at Mold in Residential and Commercial Properties

 How to Prevent Mold From the Start

-Perhaps the best way to fight off mold is to prevent it from the get-go.
-Mold feeds off of moisture, which means controlling moisture is crucial.
-Whenever spills or water leaks happen in the home, a quick cleanup can make a significant impact.
+Perhaps the best way to fight mold is to prevent it from the start.
+Mold feeds off moisture, which means controlling moisture is crucial.
+A quick cleanup can make a significant impact whenever spills or water leaks happen in the home.

-According to the Federal Emergency Management Agency (FEMA), mold and mildew can develop in 24-48 hours of water exposure and will continue to grow until it’s taken care of.
+According to the Federal Emergency Management Agency (FEMA), mold and mildew can develop within 24-48 hours of water exposure and will continue to grow until they are removed.
 So, spills and leaks are the main culprits and require swift action.

 Proper drainage can also prevent mold buildup.
-Roof gutters serve an essential function and need to be cleaned off regularly to ensure that they are working the way they should.
+Roof gutters serve an essential function and must be cleaned regularly to ensure that they work properly.
 Broken gutters will also need repairs so that water runoff doesn’t end up where it shouldn’t.
-Another important aspect of drainage lies in where the building lies.
+Another important aspect of drainage is where the building lies.
 All ground should slope away from the foundation so that water runoff doesn’t end up in the building.

 Maintain indoor humidity and keep the number low if possible.
-A good number to shoot for is between 30-50% (ideally below 60%).
-A humidity meter is fairly cheap and can save homeowners big on mold removal in the future.
+A good number to shoot for is 30-50% (ideally below 60%).
+A humidity meter is reasonably cheap and can save homeowners big on mold removal in the future.

 Certain areas of buildings have natural moisture buildup.
-Pipes, some walls, and especially windows release condensation, which can lead to mold.
+Pipes, some walls, and especially windows release condensation, leading to mold.
 Dry these areas and surfaces often to prevent buildup.

 For Professionals

-Those who work that impacts mold requirements by the EPA must have certifications that abide by compliance standards.
-Every area has its own training and certifications that are required, so it’s important that professionals know where they stand.
+Those who work in fields that impact mold requirements by the EPA must have certifications that abide by compliance standards.
+Every area has its own required training and certifications, so it’s important that professionals know where they stand.

 “The EPA and other regulatory agencies have developed several mold certification classes.
 Only authorized training providers can teach them and issue certification to students.”

-Both individuals and companies who work in areas where mold is present must have certifications before starting work.
+Both individuals and companies that work in areas where mold is present must have certifications before starting work.
 Types of work can include:

 • Mold inspection